Facsimile/facsimile/README.md

 ### Status

-__Note__: _Facsimile_ is not currently usable as a simulation library; it is currently anticipated that this will be addressed by the 0.3 release.
+__Note__: _Facsimile_ is not currently usable as a simulation library; it is currently anticipated that this will be addressed by a future release.

 In the meantime, please feel free to use the library (and its sub-components), and provide feedback in the form of bug reports and enhancement requests.